alexandre-slp/docker-name-resolver/README.md

 Now it is possible to ping container name and host will be able to resolve it.

-When container stop the line is removed from `hosts`.
+When container stops the line is removed from `hosts`.

 ## Requirements
-- docker
+- Docker

 ## Make
 | target | explanation |